emmanuelkamala/blog_app/README.md

-# Project Name
+# Building a Blog

-This is a practice project on how to use rspec and capybara to create an app.
-The focus is mainly on developing an app through creating feature tests.
+This is a practice project on how to build a blog using Ruby on Rails.
+The app will have user registration and authentication, creation of posts, categories and comments and how they relate with one another i.e creating associations.

-Additional description about the project and its features.

 ## Built With

-- Ruby '~>2.7'
+- Ruby '~>3.0'
 - Bundler '~> 2.0.0'
 - Rails '~> 6.0.2.1rc1'
 - Postgresql '>= 0.18', '< 2.0'
-- Rspec

 ## Live Demo